 I loved the Cicchetti (chi-keh-tee) in Venice.
 So many little interesting morsels to try and wine by the glass.
 For this reason, alone I would like to move to Venice permanently!

-Look out for small”osteria” or “trattoria rather than restaurants.
+Look out for small”osteria” or “trattoria rather than restaurants for affordable, authentic meals.”

 Where: Try Chowhounds forum if you want some specific recommendations

 Food tours can help you uncover lots of hidden spots and are also great if you are travelling alone.